-Systems psychology relates to other areas of psychology, namely theoretical psychology, and applied psychology.
+Systems psychology relates to other areas of psychology, namely theoretical psychology and applied psychology.
 Systems psychology is a type of psychology that has to do with human behavior and experiences.
-It takes a look at people and the way that they act or behave in different situations or throughout life.
+It takes a look at people and how they act or behave in different situations or throughout life.

 Systems theory looks at a holistic view of the human condition.
-It also looks at more than just human beings, but also at other living creatures, man-made and natural occurrences and even non-living things as well.
-In general, it looks at anything and everything that we have or interact within our lives.
-The idea behind this is that by breaking things down into specific concepts and aspects, we can better understand those things.
+Family systems theory also looks at more than just human beings and other living creatures, artificial and natural occurrences, and even non-living things.
+In general, it looks at anything and everything that we have or interact with within our lives.
+The idea behind this is that we can better understand those things by breaking things down into specific concepts and aspects.
 The theory is that we can’t look at something as a whole or as a large, global perspective, but instead as the most basic and simplistic of the concepts within that thing.

 Where Systems Psychology Originates

 So far as we know, systems psychology started with biologists and biological sciences.
-That’s because one of the primary aspects of the therapy is being able to view someone or something in their ecosystem and to understand the different pieces that all interact together.
+That’s because one of the primary aspects of the therapy is viewing someone or something in their ecosystem and understanding the different pieces that all interact together.
 This is where it all started when it referred to biology.
 When applying it to psychology, however, most of the ideas and concepts have been carried over.
-Now, however, they’re being used to attempt to understand different behavioral patterns and even explain why those patterns occur.
+However, they’re being used to attempt to understand different behavioral patterns and even explain why those patterns occur.

 Different Types Of Systems Psychologies